edamame-course/2015-tutorials/final/2015-06-22-introduction_to_the_shell.md

 This will list the contents of the `tutorial_shell` directory without you having to navigate there.

 The `cd` command works in a similar way.
-Using `cd ..` navigate two levels higher than `tutorial_shell`.
+Using `cd ..` twice, navigate two levels higher than `tutorial_shell`.
 Now navigate back to tutorial shell in one line of code that looks something like:

 ```
 cd <directory_1>/<directory_2>/tutorial_shell